 This is why is is so important to customize a scar removal treatment protocol for each scar and for each patient.

-A Completely Natural Regeneration
+A Natural Regeneration of New Collagen

-The Healing and Blending Process
+The Process Of Healing and Blending

-A Series of Treatments are Needed
+A Series of Treatments are Required

 Laser Scar Removal FAQs